How many interesting and trivia facts about Sardinia do you know?

 Because it’s actually illegal to sell according to EU health regulations.

-Indeed, casu marzu is a very strong pecorino cheese – nothing exotic until now.
+Indeed, casu marzu is a very strong pecorino cheese – nothing too weird until now.
 Except that when the cheese is almost ready it is cut open and left outside.
 Flies are obviously attracted by its smell, and they lay their eggs on it.
 When the maggots hatch, they feed on the cheese.

 And that’s when the cheese is meant to be eaten by people.